By TYLER ELLYSON

 They can hop on an electric scooter instead.

-UNK recently approved an agreement that allows dockless electric scooter company Goat to operate on campus.
+Earlier this year, UNK approved an agreement that allows dockless electric scooter company Goat to operate on campus.

-Pending contract completion, nine Segway-brand scooters will be available next week for students, staff, faculty and visitors who want to zip around on the two-wheeled transportation devices.
+Nine Segway-brand scooters are now available for students, staff, faculty and visitors who want to zip around on the two-wheeled transportation devices.
 If the initial launch is a success, up to 11 additional scooters could be added to the rental program.

 “One of our biggest goals here at UNK is to keep up with new trends and ensure those offerings are available for students,” said Michael Christen, director of business services at UNK.
 “We want to meet student demands and be ahead of the game, rather than play catch-up.”

 UNK is the first University of Nebraska campus to allow e-scooters.

 “They are popular, they add to the student experience and they will set our campus apart from others,” UNK Chancellor Doug Kristensen said.
 “Riding the scooters is a fun, enjoyable experience.”